HKA07/skiftiGuide/docs/usage.rst

 .. image:: fig_usage_1.png

 **STEP 2**

 2.1 Run ANTs TBSS on the data.
-For this specific example data, use the script tractinferno_prep_ants_tbss.sh and run it in the directory it is downloaded in:
+For this specific example data, use the script tractinferno_prep_ants_tbss.sh and run it in the directory it is downloaded in *bash tractinferno_prep_ants_tbss.sh*

-bash tractinferno_prep_ants_tbss.sh

 Then, run the following docker command, but make sure that you are using memory capacity based on the machine it is running on.
 ANTs registration is very memory-intensive and the *antsRegistrationSyNQuick.sh* process can get force killed.
 It is safer to use flags with the following parameters, although it might run a little slower because of single-threaded processing:

 **--cpus="1"**
 **--memory="4g"**
 **--ncpu 1**